axcuric/levvel-starter-net-api/README.md

 A starter project for an API [.NET 5.0](https://dotnet.microsoft.com/download/dotnet/5.0) and [Entity Framework](https://docs.microsoft.com/en-us/ef/)

 ## Overview
 This repository offers a basic structure for an Api project following a Clean Architecture.
 Swagger is added for an easy and quicker implementation.
 It already holds controllers, models, services, interfaces and a generic repository pattern that will help with the communication between the Api and our database.
-An In Memory database is set as default.
+An In Memory database is set as default, as well a logging service with Nlog.

 ## Getting Started
 Make sure you already have downloaded the [.Net 5.0 SDK](https://dotnet.microsoft.com/download/dotnet/5.0).